manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Besides the `=>` arrow operator, which is simply a syntactic element needed to declare a function, and the ability to be executed by other pieces of code, functions introduce another new concept: parameters.

 As we can see above, when calling a function with parameters, we need to write out the name of the variable we assigned for this function (here, it's `greet`), followed by values for its parameters, enclosed in parentheses (e.g. `"John"` and `"Doe"`).
-In case a function does not have parameters, we still need the parentheses to make it a function call, like so: `greet()`.[^note2]
+In case a function does not have parameters, we still need the parentheses to make it a function *call*, like so: `greet()`.[^note2]

 A parameter behaves a bit like a variable declared with `let`, but it is a variable that has meaning only within the function's body block, which can easily be shown by running the following code: